KerimKochekov/Cyclone-Arcade/README.md

 # Cyclone-Arcade
 For Windows:
 1) Fix the path of game in .bat file.
-2) Create shortcut of .bat file and change the logo of it logo.ico to run easily game.
+2) Create shortcut of .bat file and change the logo of it "logo.ico" to run game easily from any directory of your PC.
-3) Have fun
+3) Good luck and have fun!